Menu

 Owned By: Town of Weymouth

-Multi-use park behind Tufts Library with two playgrounds, a picnic area, 0.6 miles of walking paths, plus a basketball court and a baseball/softball field.
+Weston Park is a multi-use park located behind Tufts Library in Weymouth.
+It features two playgrounds, a picnic area, and 0.6 miles of walking paths, plus a basketball court and a baseball/softball field.
 Stroller-friendly.

 Features